-The only problem is that, when this song was released and became popular, dancing wasn't what people were doing in the street.
-They were rioting.
+The only problem, though, is that when this song was released and became popular, dancing wasn't what people were doing in the street.

 Racial tension in cities like Detroit was reaching a breaking point in the late 1960s.
-Martha and the Vandellas found that, because they were African-American, their hit single was construed by many as a call to action instead of a call to have a good time.
+Martha & The Vandellas found that because they were African Americans, their hit single was construed by many as a call to action instead of a call to have a good time.

 |Writer(s)||William "Mickey" Stevenson, Marvin Gaye, Ivy Jo Hunter|

 |Musician(s)||Martha Reeves (lead vocals), Betty Kelly (backup vocals), Rosalind Ashford (backup vocals), The Funk Brothers (instrumentals)|

 |Learn to play||Guitar|

 Della Reese (the "della" in Vandellas; the "Van" comes from Van Dyke Avenue in Detroit)

 The Mamas & the Papas

 Suzanne E. Smith, Dancing in the Street: Motown and the Cultural Politics of Detroit (2001)

 Professor Smith explores the rise of Motown and its connections to the local Black community and evolving Civil Rights Movement.
 Smith paints a critical portrait of Motown founder Gordy, summed up in his 1972 decision to transfer his Detroit enterprise to Hollywood.